fengyuruhui98/File/write/Daily/癸卯日志/February.md

 It's really near to went outside to get something to ate, but ended nothing, the work is so boring and tired, and little money, f**k.

 PS.no talk with CHN.

+# 23:55 Tue, Feb 21, 2023

+## Cost: ￥26.00 In: None
+>Rail way from hotel to the building ￥4.00
+>Back from the building to Huanan square ￥2.00 & ￥3.00
+>Xuanhemen ￥19.00

+## Daily
+Morning, I got up late , with no shower last night.
+When I got the canteen, I met Liuqing at the canteen.
+Then, got to the building late at about 10:30, boring work.
+In the afternoon, in case that Liuye wasn't there we left for the Jeff's food, which tasted really good, and the resturant is located at Huanan square, Liuqing will leave tomorrow, a little uncomfortable.

+PS.CHN send me a message.
+PS.the score will get out today.

+# 23:55 Wed, Feb 22, 2023

+## Cost: ￥32.18 In: None
+>coffee & cookies ￥17.00
+>spicy mix ￥15.18

+## Daily
+Morning, ate at the hotel, Liuqing left today, went alone.
+Then worked the morning, at noon, didn't bought much to ate, only got some coffee, and cookies, then work the afternoon, didn't call home, because I don't want them to know that I failed again.
+Then, at night some one send me a message said that a girl left me a message to recept.
+But let me wait until the right time coming.
+Shit it would be no better than came from WT, but I know that was impossiable.
+The most lossing thing in the hole world is that you can't have what you desire even just one second.

+PS.CHN send message to me about her video of the final paper.
+We made a phone call about two hours.

+# 23:55 Tue, Feb 23, 2023

+## Cost: ￥51.00 In: None
+>coffee & cookies ￥20.10
+>rail way back hotel ￥4.00
+>duck foods ￥26.90

+## Daily
+Morning, met Shuisheng at the canteen, and we left together, but he was asked to go to the Ganjingzi station, and still I go ahead alone.
+Good news was that Wumin & Shenweilong was going leave tomorrow, and the bad news was that Chenjingpeng will coming tomorrow.
+Then then leave message I didn't got yesterday is still on the way.
+And at night, after we ate at the building, Wumin release me to back to the hotel at 19:30pm, shit, planned to get my hair cut, but the plan never comes to the changes.

+PS.also a two hours talk with CHN.
+PS.these days, Liaoning province is holding the exam of the civil servent.
+The price of the hotel flows up and Shuisheng must to order seven days.